antononcube/RakuForPrediction-blog/Articles/Chatnik-LLM-Host-in-the-Shell-Part-1.md

 * Modern LLM providers (e.g., OpenAI, Google, Ollama) expose messy, non-uniform APIs that should be abstracted behind a single interface
 * The Raku ecosystem already provides flexible text processing, DSL making and usage, and CLI tooling
 * The "LLM::Functions" package encapsulates model interaction patterns, reducing knowledge of concrete APIs
-* Persistency can be implemented with simple file-based storage, avoiding the need for complex infrastructure
+* Persistence can be implemented with simple file-based storage, avoiding the need for complex infrastructure

-**Remark:** Related to the last point above the following quote is attributed to [Ken Thompson](https://en.wikiquote.org/wiki/Ken_Thompson) about UNIX:
+**Remark:** Related to the last point above, the following quote is attributed to [Ken Thompson](https://en.wikiquote.org/wiki/Ken_Thompson) about UNIX:

 > We have persistent objects, they're called files.

 **Remark:** Less obnoxiously, instead of saying that LLM providers expose messy, non-uniform APIs, we can say that their APIs "are individually reasonable, but collectively inconsistent."
-Because of the popularity of OpenAI's models many LLM providers adhere to a degree with OpenAI's API.
+Because of the popularity of OpenAI's models, many LLM providers adhere to a degree with OpenAI's API.
 Still, the APIs -- collectively -- have inconsistent schemas, authorization, streaming, tool-calling, roles, etc.

 ### Why is it useful?